A more recent song which has touched hearts is Mary, Did You Know? – a Mark Lowry song, made popular by Michael English.

 So, what does award winning author, Deeanne Gist have to say about her favorite Christmas song?

 My favorite Christmas song is the contemporary Christmas classic, Mary, Did You Know?
 It moves me every time I hear it.
 It humanizes Jesus for me in a way no other song has.
 He is my Lord, my Savior, my Redeemer, my Groom.
 But he was also a man, born of the Virgin Mary.
-As a mom, I held my newborn babies praising God for such miracles, while simultaneously having no idea what life had in store
+As a mom, I held my newborn babies praising God for such miracles, while simultaneously having no idea what life had in store for them–some of it good, some of it not so good.

 I really, really love this song and love how Dee summed it up so perfectly!
 There is something about this song that just gives me goosebumps.
 It’s like we get to crawl into Mary’s skin for about 3 minutes and never want to leave. 🙂 To carry our Savior?
 I wonder if she ever truly realized the gift she gave to the rest of the world–or rather was allowed to share in that giving.